 Your Canada Immigration Visa will have an expiry date, by which time you and your accompanying family members must enter Canada.

-To find out if you are eligible to apply for any of the CEC programs, please complete a free assessment asap.
+To find out if you are eligible to apply for any of the CEC programs, please complete an assessment asap.